 It wasn’t until 2010 that PayPal dipped its toes back into the online gambling waters by processing transactions for licensed and regulated iGaming sites in Europe.
 The company made its return to US online gambling in 2015 when it became available on WSOP.com in Nevada and on several gaming sites in New Jersey.

 Instead of trumpeting the achievement, however, the company chose to keep the launch quiet.
 There is a lingering perception by some that online gambling is still illegal across the US, and PayPal likely doesn’t want to jeopardize its business in states which are strongly against the industry.

-Yet while only a small portion of the company’s revenues come from the NV and NJ online gambling markets, the site naturally wants to position itself well in the case that more populous states like California or Pennsylvania decide to legalize as well.
+Yet while only a small portion of the company’s revenues come from the NV and NJ online gambling markets, the site naturally wants to position itself well in Pennsylvania, and in the case that more populous states like California decide to legalize as well.

 A Good Look for iGaming

 While PayPal may not be having a huge impact on legal US gaming as of yet, its very participation in the market could add legitimacy to the nascent industry and help it grow.
 Several states are seriously considering legalizing some form of online gambling, and the involvement of a trusted brand like PayPal could help sway lawmakers’ opinions in favor of doing so.